-Maintain an accurate record of new and existing septic systems installed and/or modified within COSM's jurisdiction.
+Maintain a database of new, modified and existing septic systems within COSM's jurisdiction.
 City ordinance requires all owners of septic systems connect to municipal sewer lines as they become available.

 Methodology - It is required by law that all septic systems are permitted by the local Designated Representative (DR), which is currently the City of San Marcos' Environmental Health Department.
 Plans are submitted with the application and reviewed by the DR for TCEQ compliance.
 Once these requirements are met, the permit to construct is issued.
 The design, site evaluation, installation and inspections can only be performed by individuals that are licensed by TCEQ.
 Before the installation or modification is approved, inspections are made by the DR to ensure that the system installed corresponds with the design.
 Once completed, a license to operate is issued to the property owner by the DR. All DRs are subject to TCEQ Compliance Reviews.